kwgws/we1s_chomp/README.md

 See config.py for configuration details.
 Make sure query and source csv files are in place before running.

+**NB1:** Set up for Windows; will require some tweaking to work on Mac.

-**NB:** Before doing a Google Chomp, you need to load the following variables into memory:
+**NB2:** Before doing a Google Chomp, you need to load the following variables into memory:
 1. CHOMP_GOOGLE_CX - Custom search engine ID.
 2. CHOMP_GOOGLE_KEY - Custom search engine API key.